SixSq/old.sixsq.github.com/_posts/blog/2014-04-29-blog-connector-ec2.md

 **EC2 region**

 The EC2 region define where your EC2 instances will be deployed.
-Some parameters may be different between regions (e.g. image id: ami-...)
+Some parameters may be different between regions (e.g. image id: ami-...).
-If you want to use multiples regions you have to instantiate multiples connectors.
+If you want to use multiples regions concurrently, you will need to instantiate multiples times this connector.

 **Cloud Client Connector**